By: Erin Cook | Last Updated: 2014-07-21 | Comments (9) | System Databases

 - Under Alert if counter, Select: rises above

 - Enter Value: For this sample, I am using 3GB, or 3145728KB, but use a value that fits your needs.
+For testing you can make this a low value to have alert fire.

 Next, go to the Response tab on the left-hand side of the window.
 Select the checkbox Execute job and click on the New Job... button: